 Florida is a modified comparative negligence state.
 The percentage of fault assigned to you must not be 51% or more or else it will bar you from financial recovery.

 Schedule a Free Consultation

 When you have been in a car accident, it is human for other drivers and witnesses to attempt to make you feel like it is your fault.
 That doesn’t make it right.
 At Stevenson Klotz Injury Lawyers, we have Florida car accident attorneys that know how to get you the compensation you deserve, even with no-fault insurance.
 Call us today at (850) 706-4434 for a free consultation.
 We’ll fight for you to get your life back.

 How do I prove fault in a no-fault state?

 You don’t have to prove fault to an insurance company.
-You’ll have to show it in court or with your lawsuit.
+You’ll have to show it in court or with your lawsuit against another party.
 Use any documentation from the scene of the accident, along with police reports, medical bills and notes, and evidence of lost wages and lost work, to show what damages you have suffered.
 A pain journal or journal of your suffering is also helpful in showing fault and is very common during these tragedies.

 What damages can I get from a car accident?

 You can expect to recover compensation for the losses you incurred.
 That includes medical, lost wages, future lost wages, and pain and suffering.
 Mental anguish, loss of consortium (companionship), and wrongful death are other potential damages.
 Let us know what happened, and we’ll be able to give you a more thorough answer.